ElectricMaxxx/bepado-sdk/docs/rest_api.md

 ## Register Event Hooks

 bepado provides event hooks for events.
-Whenever something interesting happens inside bepado you may opt-in to get notified about these events via Webhook (XML over HTTP POST).
+Whenever something interesting happens inside bepado you may opt-in to get notified about these events via Webhook.

 Currently the following events exist: